chandrasekarnarayana/foodspec/docs/dev/developer_notes.md

   - A minimal code example using realistic shapes/inputs.
 - Every concept should appear as: theory → code example → figure → workflow → API reference.
 - Narrative docs must explain the “why,” not just the “how,” and connect to food spectroscopy use cases.
+- **Docstring style:** Use NumPy or Google style consistently; include type hints.
+Add “See also” pointing to narrative chapters/workflows when useful.

 ## 4. Testing Standards
 - Use pytest; keep tests small, isolated, and fast.